repair guide featured image

 Ideal laptop upgrade kit — compatible with most DDR4 laptops.
 Lifetime warranty.

-From £28 · Check Price on Amazon UK →
+From £28 · Check Price on Amazon →

 Kingston Fury Impact DDR5 4800MHz 16GB